kaBeech/advent-of-code-solutions/Day3/retrospective.md

 ### Using previous Days' work as models

 This sped up development.
-I added a boilerplates folder to the tools folder for easy acces in the future
+I added a boilerplates folder to the tools folder for easy access in the future

 ## Takeaways